 I do have a little worry in the back of my mind about if I will be able to cope once my husband goes back to work, having a baby can be a very isolating time as it is!

-I want to say that I’m especially feeling for all the first-time mums out there!
+I want to say that I’m especially feeling for all the first-time mums out there who are also giving birth during a pandemic!
 For me personally I had a good experience, sure it’s been different from when I had my first and I am just dying to introduce my baby to all my loved ones but I’m soaking up the positive.
 Breastfeeding is going well and I’m feeling confident as a second time mum.
 But that certainly wasn’t the case when I had my first baby, I really needed all the support I could get!
 So any first time mummas out there reading this, know you’re not alone in these crazy times, make sure you reach out if you need too and remember that this will pass!

 Also, a big shout out to the medical staff still working hard to keep a sense of normality for women during these crazy times!
 Pregnancy is a hormonal roller coaster without a global pandemic involved and everyone has been amazing.